Take a stroll, get some fresh air, go around the block... at the museum.

 Free tickets and tickets with specific discounts can only be obtained at the ticket counter.
 Thank you for your understanding.

-The following fares are available online: adults; seniors; students and disabled persons (and accompanying person)
+The following fares are available online: adults; seniors; students; disabled persons (and accompanying person) and teachers.

 We have decided to use a (strict) timeslot system during this period, in order to safely spread visitors throughout the day.
 You can start your museum visit up to one hour after the chosen timeslot.
 We kindly ask you to respect your slot as much as possible.